Peach: Diseases

 Peach trees are prone to a disease called leaf curl, which usually does not directly affect the fruit, but does reduce the crop yield by partially defoliating the tree.
 Several fungicides can be used to combat the disease, including Bordeaux mixture and other copper-based products (the University of California considers these organic treatments), ziram, chlorothalonil, and dodine.
-The fruit is susceptible to brown rot or a dark reddish spot.
+The fruit is susceptible to diseases including brown rot, bacterial spot, and peach scab.